bit-broker/website/content/en/docs/coordinator/connectors.md

 Location: http://bbk-coordinator:8001/v1/entity/country/connector/wikipedia
 ```

-The body of this response will contain the connector ID and [connector key](/docs/api-conventions/authorization/) which the new data connector should utilize to make it's [data contributions](/docs/contributor/).
+The body of this response will contain the connector ID and [connector key](/docs/api-conventions/authorization/), which the new data connector should utilize to make its [data contributions](/docs/contributor/).
 For example:

 ```js
 {